-- Food for Peace \$1.716 billion, which is equal to the FY2018 enacted level and rejects the President's proposed elimination of the program. - McGovern-Dole International Food for Education and Child Nutrition Program - \$210.255 million, an increase of \$2.6 million above the FY2018 enacted level and rejects the President's proposed elimination of the program.
+- Food for Peace \$1.716 billion, which is equal to the FY2018 enacted level and rejects the President's proposed elimination of the program. - McGovern-Dole International Food for Education and Child Nutrition Program - \$210.255 million, an increase of \$2.6 million above the FY2018 enacted level and a rejection of the President's proposed elimination of the program.

 Food and Drug Administration (FDA) - \$3.08 billion in discretionary funding for the FDA, an increase of \$269 million above the FY2018 enacted level and \$103 million below the President's budget request.
-Overall, total FDA funding, including user fee revenues, is \$5.67 billion, which is \$468 million above the FY2018 enacted level.
+Overall, total FDA funding, including user fee revenues, is \$5.67 billion, which is \$468 million above the FY2018 enacted level and \$52 million below the request.